cs1302uga/cs1302-tutorials/packages2.md

 ## Introduction

-In the previous tutorial, [Java Packages Tutorial - Part 1](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/packages1.md), you compmiled and ran code that you placed into a named package.
+In the previous tutorial, [Java Packages Tutorial - Part 1](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/packages1.md), you compiled and ran code that you placed into a named package.
 In that tutorial, you were working with a single Java file.
 In this tutorial, we will compile and run an application that depends on code located in multiple Java files.
 When one Java file requires access to another file in order to run, it is called a **code dependency**.
 When there are dependencies in our projects, we need to make sure to consider these dependencies when compiling and running our code.